virtuozzo/cloudscripting-docs/docs/reference/actions.md

 where:

 - `api [cp]` - specifying a target node group for API method to be executed at (e.g. *cp*).
 Learn more details about <a href="http://docs.cloudscripting.com/creating-templates/selecting-containers" target="_blank">specifying target containers</a> within the linked page.
 - *jelastic.environment.control.RestartNodesByGroup* - Jelastic API method for restarting nodes by group.

-This parameter can be simplified like shown in the example below:
+This parameter (*jelastic.environment.control.RestartNodesByGroup*) can be simplified like shown in the example below:
 ``` json
 {
     "api [cp]" : "environment.control.RestartNodesByGroup"
 }
 ```

 Below you can find one more approach to specify a target node group for API method to be executed at:
 ``` json
 {